den-materials/authentication-and-math/readme.md

 ![](remainders.gif)

 Remember remainders from division?
 That's what modular arithmetic is all about.
-In mathematics, modular arithmetic is a system of arithmetic for integers, where numbers "wrap around" upon reaching a certain value—the modulus (plural moduli).
+In mathematics, modular arithmetic is a system of arithmetic for integers, where numbers "wrap around" upon reaching a certain value, also knows as the **modulus**.

 Let's see what that looks like on the white board...